airbnb/streamalert/docs/source/webhook.rst

 --------------------

 .. code-block:: bash

-  :caption: `Create the rest api` aws apigateway create-rest-api --name StreamWriter --description "Webhook that writes to the Kinesis Stream for StreamAlert" --endpoint-configuration types=REGIONAL
+  aws apigateway create-rest-api --name StreamWriter --description "Webhook that writes to the Kinesis Stream for StreamAlert" --endpoint-configuration types=REGIONAL

-This will return an API_ID, such as 4xmqlj1659, that you will need in future commands.
+This will return an `API_ID`, such as `4xmqlj1659`, that you will need in future commands.
+Here's an example response showing the location of the `API_ID`.

 .. code-block:: json
-  :caption: `Sample output from create-rest-api`

   {
       "id": "API_ID",
       "name": "StreamWriter",